 The UK Research Councils, especially EPSRC and STFC, provide funding for PhD training and research to UK students, and in many cases for EU students (non-UK EU students must have studied in the UK for 3 years prior to starting their PhD in order to be eligible for a maintenance grant).
 Studies for an MSc by Research cannot normally be funded by the research councils.

 For EPRSC, notes on eligibility can be found here while STFC have a detailed guide to studentships.
 These studentships pay a standard stipend to cover maintenance as well as paying the university fees and providing some travel expenses for conferences or experiments.
-The stipends are usually paid at standard research council rates (for 2017-2018 that is £14,553 per annum).
+The stipends are usually paid at standard research council rates.

 These studentships are assigned through the department.
 Check the available projects with funding, but there are also a limited number available for outstanding students to choose the area of their choice.
 Contact the PG admissions tutor for more details.